 EN 14396, Fixed ladders for manholes.

-EN 1917, Concrete manholes and inspection chambers, unreinforced, steel fibre and reinforced.
+EN 1917, Concrete manholes and inspection chambers, unreinforced, steel fiber and reinforced.